-- Graduation from high school, G.E.D. or the equivalent**.
+- Graduation from high school, G.E.D. or the equivalent*; AND

-- Employees driving on District business or driving a District vehicle must hold and maintain a valid driver's license throughout duration of employment with the District.
+- Hold and maintain a valid driver's license throughout duration of employment with the District.

 - Sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity and sexual orientation and ethnic backgrounds of community college students and staff.